 "Itemized deductions."
 What a lovely pair of words!
-They can grant you a tax break for qualified medical, tax, interest, charitable, and other miscellaneous expenses.
+They give you a tax break for qualified medical, tax, interest, charitable, and other expenses.

 Regardless of their income, many people think that itemized deductions will always help reduce their taxes.
 They cling to those deductions as tightly as Linus clung to his security blanket in Peanuts.
-But if your income exceeds certain levels, you might not get as much "bang for the buck" from those itemized deductions.
-It's just another way for Uncle Sam to generate more tax revenue without actually raising taxes.
+But if your income exceeds certain levels, you might not get as much bang for the buck from those itemized deductions.
+Uncle Sam, after all, finds ways to generate more tax revenue without actually raising taxes.

 The agony of AGI

-A section in the tax code limits the amount of itemized deductions allowed to certain "high-income" taxpayers.
-The limit applies to any taxpayer whose adjusted gross income (AGI) exceeds $150,500 -- or $75,250 for a separate return filed by a married individual -- for tax year 2006.
-The good news is that this AGI limitation is "indexed" for inflation each year, so it'll be a bit higher for 2007.
-This $150,500 threshold, fairly or not, applies equally to both single and married or joint filers.
-You won't receive a higher threshold just because you're married and both you and your spouse work.
+A section in the tax code limits the amount of itemized deductions that certain high-income taxpayers can take.
+The limit applies to any taxpayer whose adjusted gross income (AGI) exceeds $156,400 -- or $78,200 for a separate return by a married individual -- for tax year 2007.
+The good news is that this AGI limitation is indexed for inflation every year, so it'll be a bit higher for 2008.

-- 3% of the excess of adjusted gross income over the applicable amount, or
+- 3% of the excess of AGI over the applicable amount, or

-Of course, to make things complicated, this limit doesn't apply to all deductions.
+Of course, to make things even more complicated, this limit doesn't apply to all deductions.